matstep0/RL4PQC/BLOG/FIQCI-RL4PQC.md

 2. A **two-qubit CZ** gate which does not take any parameters.

 To involve exploration, training proceeds in three consecutive phases.
-- **Random benchmark**: for a fixed number of episodes, the agent picks every action uniformly at random.
+- **Random benchmark**: the agent picks every action uniformly at random.
 All resulting transitions populate the initial replay buffer and serve as comparison baseline.

 - **ε-Greedy learning:** we anneal ε linearly from 1.0 to 0.01, mixing exploration (random actions) with exploitation (choosing the highest-Q action) and updating the Deep Q-Network online after each episode (sampling from experience buffer).